exasol/public-knowledgebase/README.md

 Your final article will be converted to HTML and rendered on the [Exasol Knowledge Base website](https://exasol.my.site.com).
 Please use only [basic Markdown syntax](https://www.markdownguide.org/basic-syntax/).

 __Note__: Using other flavors of Markdown may not work as expected when rendered on Exasol's website.
 Even some basic syntax does not work as expected.
-For example, do not use [Blockquotes](https://www.markdownguide.org/basic-syntax/#blockquotes-1) ( `>` ).

 ## Templates